Our History and Heritage

 Major employers include Tanger Outlet Center (over 4 million visitors annually), Walmart #5709 (opened March 16, 2011), Smead Manufacturing, Sims Superior Seating, Southern Pine Flooring, Strong Rock Christian Schools, Henry County Board of Education, the City of Locust Grove, Ingles grocery store, and various other important small but important businesses and medical services.

-Future developments include a 5,700 square foot Generation III Prototype QuikTrip travel center, expanded retail around Walmart in the Market Place @ Locust Grove retail complex (40,000 square feet of retail/restaurant space, Murphy Oil Express and IHOP), and a future South Campus of Piedmont-Henry Medical Center.
+Future developments include a 5,700 square foot Generation III Prototype QuikTrip travel center and a future South Campus of Piedmont-Henry Medical Center.

 Copyright © 2009